 In the land of The Seven Species, the Holy Land, many new vegan options for dining have popped up in the past couple of years.
-A growing awareness to the vegan lifestyle is creating demand for a fresh, delicious and exciting new vegan food places.
+Growing awareness to the vegan lifestyle is creating demand for a fresh, delicious and exciting new vegan food places.

-During the tour we will have the chance to meet members of Israeli animal rights organization.
+During the tour, we will have the chance to meet members of the Israeli animal rights organization.

 Please note that this tour is customized and operated on a PRIVATE BASIS ONLY.

 Our guide will welcome you at the Ben Gurion International Airport and introduce you to the Israel Vegan Tour program.
 If time permits; we will stroll through Old Jaffa’s alley-ways, which gave inspiration to many artists who have their Art Galleries there, and hear about Perseus, King Solomon, the Prophet Jonas, St. Peter, Napoleon Bonaparte, David Ben Gurion and many others who used Jaffa as the Gateway to the Holy Land.
 Transfer to your hotel in Tel Aviv.
 For Dinner we will first introduce you to the Falafel, the Israeli national dish par excellence.
 Falafel is a deep-fried ball or patty made from ground chickpeas, fava beans, or both.
 Falafel is a traditional Middle Eastern food, commonly served in a pita, which acts as a pocket, or wrapped in a flatbread known as lafa; “falafel” also frequently refers to a wrapped sandwich that is prepared in this way.
 The falafel balls are topped with salads, pickled vegetables, hot sauce, and drizzled with tahini-based sauces.
 Falafel balls may also be eaten alone as a snack or served as part of a meze tray (assortment of appetizers).

 Overnight in Tel Aviv Jaffa, or nearby.